DuarteCruz6/SlotMachine2/README.md

 The results are randomized.
 NOTE: Still don´t know if I´ll do the coins part or not

+If you prefer, you can just download the .exe part here slotmachine2/bin/Debug/net6.0-windows/slotmachine2.exe
 ---------------------------------------------------------

 Esta é a versão atualizada do meu outro repositório.
 Como tinha dito, melhorei os gráficos e pu-la semelhante a um casino.
 Aqui tem :)